dragouf/Stash-Reviewers-Chrome-Extension/README.md

 - From there choose the extension/chrome/src folder of this repository.

 #### Firefox (webextensions)
+you can find this module on mozilla addons website here: https://addons.mozilla.org/en-US/firefox/addon/bitbucket-server-extension/

+OR from this repository:

-- download last .xpi according to version number
+- download last .xpi (according to version number) from extension/firefox/dist/
 - go to extensions panel and click on the tools icon on the right next to the search field and select : Install add-on from file.
 - then browse extension/firefox/dist and select the xpi file.